PhoenixTales/phoenix-docs/vision/gothic-defined.md

                  Changed: 01.12.2022
 ```

-In order to create a "gothic" drama we have to define what "Gothic" is.
+In order to create a gothic drama we have to define what "Gothic" is.
 Contrary to popular belief Gothic is not a mere game and its underlying concept, it is (or to be more precise "it was once supposed to be" and is to us) an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs.

-A "gothic" game has by definition to abide to the stilistic characteristis of the gothic art and fiction it is inspired by, which we summarise as "gothic aesthetics".
-These stilistic characteristics are nothing that GOTHIC as a game invented, but the game is rooted in this aesthetics and the devs went so far to declare the fantasy world they created from this influence as another kind of fantasy: Gothic fantasy.

-We may think of Gothics gameplay principles as another aspect that is independent from its stilistic elements.
-But we may just as well attempt to perceive the gameplay principles as being deduced from the underlying aesthetics and style and vice versa, the gothic aesthetics as a narrative (or in this context: gameplay) element, a narrative means.
-In a gameplay that sets exploration first the atmosphere, mood, style of the world becomes an absolutely essential part of the design.
-The aesthetics influences the gameplay and the gameplay is build in accordance with the aesthetics; the gameplay can't be in the way of the aesthetics and the aesthetics can't be in the way of the gameplay.
-Combined harmoniously they result in gothic-like gamedesign.
-Take one away and you may have a game with a gameplay similar to Gothic or a game with a gothic aesthetics but only combined it is gothic-like.

 In the beginning we will analyse gothic aesthetics, we deal with gothic vs. common fantasy and with gothic horror vs. cosmic horror.
 Based on the research of diverse documents and the interviews quoted in the "Vision of Gothic" we'll define principles of gothic-like gamedesign.
-By seeing both together, gothic style and gothic-like gameplay, we will then define what "Gothic" is and we'll make examples of games that fit the definition and how even the official successors of Gothic as a franchise did *not*.
+By seeing both together, gothic style and gothic-like gameplay, we will then define what "Gothic" is and we'll make examples of games that fit the definition.

 ## Gothic Aesthetics

-In 04/2000, zoks.de released a preview titled: "GOTHIC - The Aesthetics of Evil" of which we want to quote some lines:
+In 04/2000, zoks.de released a preview titled: "GOTHIC - The Aesthetics of Evil" of which we want to quote some meaningful lines:

 > What actually is and means "gothic"?
 In architecture it's those pointed arcs [...], but that hardly helps us to explain the game.
 Rather the (english) gothic novel of the 18th century: Mary Shellys "Frankenstein" is the most popular "gothic novel" - it develops further till Edgar Allen Poe, Howard Phillips Lovecraft, Dostojewski, as well as George Orwell.

 > Fragments of "Gothic" are night scenes, wild landscapes, dungeons, ruins, monasteries, castles, vaults.
 Unexplainable crimes, invocations or ritual sacrifices happen there, hidden powers, mad scientists and dark tyrants are at work, visions, dreams, fears and supernaturals play jokes on human sanity.
 Short: The irrational, supernatural and incomprehensible along with its emissaries line up to deride the enlightened mind, the rational intellect of man.
 If we want to grasp it very modern, Batmans Gotham along with its villains (Joker, Two-Face), who sit in the Arkham Asylum most of the time give an excellent picture of "Gothic".

 > It is also very likely that the Piranhas are Ex-Goths.
-And Goths are quasi the withdrawal of a romantic subculture that was weary of the political struggles of the punk/autonomous scenes.
+And Goths are quasi the withdrawal by a romantic subculture that was weary of the political struggles of the punk/autonomous scenes.

 * Interview for gamespot.com 15.06.1998:
 **Delekhan:** "GOTHIC" is an interesting choice for the name of your game.
 Is it just a working-title or the actual title?
 **Tom Putzki:** [...]
 GOTHIC is the actual title of our game.
 I like that kind of music and people, the black scene.
 It's dark, gloomy, mysterious, creepy and magic - that's GOTHIC.

+<p class="subtext">The Gothic story Sleeper's Ban by Alex Wittmann (described by Tom as "Punk, Physician, Surgeon, Roleplayer, Fantasy-Freak, Friend"), that is full of "shocking" descriptions (in german gothic novels are described as "Schauerromane"), can also be seen in this very tradition as a mixture of gothic novel and fantasy book, short: as gothic fantasy.</p>